imrefazekas/connect-rest/README.md

 [connect-rest](https://github.com/imrefazekas/connect-rest) is a featureful very easy-to-use middleware for [connect](http://www.senchalabs.org/connect/) for building REST APIs.
 The library has a stunning feature list beyond basic rest functionality.

 Just a few examples: (far from incomplete):
-- execution branches: a single service can have multiple paths and a single incoming request can invoke multiple services
+- __execution branches__: a single service can have multiple paths and a single incoming request can invoke multiple services
-- versioning: rest services can be versioned via many ways
+- __versioning__: rest services can be versioned via many ways
-- regular expressions: path description can be given using regular expression
+- __regular expressions__: path description can be given using regular expression
-- parameter mappings: path matchings can be bound as parameters
+- __parameter mappings__: path matchings can be bound as parameters
-- service discovery: built-in rest service allowing one to discover what rest services are available in general or for a given version
+- __service discovery__: built-in rest service allowing one to discover what rest services are available in general or for a given version
-- "reflective" publishing: by providing a single object, its methods will be published as rest services automatically by simple logic
+- __"reflective" publishing__: by providing a single object, its methods will be published as rest services automatically by simple logic
-- dynamic API protection by Protectors
+- __dynamic API protection__ by Protectors
-- Multiple contexts for flexible orchestrating
+- __Multiple contexts__ for flexible orchestrating
-- customizable HTTP-layer management: HTTP status code, mime-types, headers, minifying can be set at service and execution level
+- __customizable HTTP-layer management__: HTTP status code, mime-types, headers, minifying can be set at service and execution level
-- async services: a rest service can call back asynchronously when the answer is made
+- __async services__: a rest service can call back asynchronously when the answer is made
-- monitoring/measuring: every rest service execution can be enabled for measurement to be collected and populated internally or for external monitoring solutions
+- __monitoring/measuring__: every rest service execution can be enabled for measurement to be collected and populated internally or for external monitoring solutions

-!Note: connect-rest's concept is - as for integration - to provide a connect plugin and - as for user aspect - to be a framework for your rest services carrying only about content and business logic, nothing else.
+__!Note__: connect-rest's concept is - as for integration - to provide a connect plugin and to be a framework for your rest services carrying only about content and business logic, nothing else.
 However, in case of need for interoperability, the need might cause you to use only the path-related features alone.
 This can be done using [dispatchers](#dispatchers).

 # Usage

 The [connect-rest](https://github.com/imrefazekas/connect-rest) is a simple, yet powerful middleware for [connect](http://www.senchalabs.org/connect/), inspired by [restify](http://mcavage.github.com/node-restify/).
-The aim is to focus on the business logic, so [connect-rest](https://github.com/imrefazekas/connect-rest) is managing body payload and parameters as well in the background, your business logic function does not need to take care of any request or response object at all.
+The aim is to give a really feature-rich tool allowing you to focus on the business logic only.

-The payload of the body - if exists - with proper mime-type will be interpret as JSON object and will be parsed and passed to the service function you assign to.

 # Installation